 Well, it could be better.
 The vaccine situation is not going smoothly in Croatia.
 In regards to vaccinating its citizens and having access to vaccines, we are the third-worst country in the EU.
 Ouch.
 On top of that, the country made a mistake and mostly ordered the AstraZeneca vaccine.
 As some of you might know, there’s a link between AstraZeneca and thrombosis that affects some people under 60, especially women.
 We are also in the middle of the third wave with not many restrictions in place.
 A huge chunk of Croatia’s economy is tourism and they just made border crossings easier for all.

 What are we waiting for?

 We are waiting for our vaccinations.
 Once Dan and I are vaccinated, we will feel a lot more comfortable leaving Croatia.
 But I won’t be completely happy until the kids get vaccinated as well.
 When will the adult vaccines happen?
 Who knows.
 Dan is a lot more optimistic than me on the timeline.
 One issue is that we will most likely not be vaccinated at the same time.
 Dan and I are on two different vaccine waiting lists.
 Dan has mandatory national insurance and is working with his general practitioner for his appointment.
 I am signed up with Public Health and am more in the dark than he is.

 Where are we hoping to go?

-If things so smoothly and we are fully vaccinated by summer, our plan is to continue where we left off.
+If things go smoothly and we are fully vaccinated by summer, we plan to continue where we left off.
 We want to visit Portugal, the west coast of Spain and France, the UK and Ireland.
 Unfortunately, we have decided to not finish up the coast of Morocco.
 I don’t think we will have time to do it justice and don’t want to deal with canceled and expensive ferries.